websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/implementing-a-new-api-with-rest-builder.md

 The tag specifies information that is added to the generated documentation when REST Builder annotates your scaffolding code.
 The tag name should reflect the name of your schema.

-See the [example `rest-openapi.yaml` file](./implementing-a-new-api-with-rest-builder/liferay-r3b2.zip/r3b2-impl/rest-openapi.yaml) for a complete reference.
+See the `rest-openapi.yaml` file you downloaded earlier for a complete reference.

 ## Run REST Builder